Prostitution in Kolkata

 Prostitution in Kolkata (formerly Calcutta) is present in different forms and Kolkata's sex industry is one of the largest in Asia.
 Prostitution may be brothel-based or non-brothel based as in the case of call girls.
 India is regarded as having one of the largest commercial sex trades globally.
 Kolkata has many red-light districts, out of which Sonagachi is the largest red-light district in Asia with more than 50,000 commercial sex workers.
+According to a 2019 study by the Indian Journal of Public Health reported that West Bengal had the highest number of female sex workers (FSWs) in India, contributing nearly 25% of the country's total estimated 1.82 million FSWs.
+This suggests that around 455,000 FSWs were in West Bengal at that time.

 Prostitute population

 The total number of prostitutes in Kolkata is unknown.
 Some estimates state that there are more than 60,000 brothel-based women and girls in prostitution in Kolkata.

-The population of prostitutes in Sonagachi constitutes mainly of Nepalese, Biharis, Rajasthani, North east, trafficked tribal girl's from jharkhand,Odisha and Bangladeshis women.
+The population of prostitutes in Sonagachi constitutes mainly of Nepalese, Bangladeshi and Indian women trafficked from north eastern and neighboring states, many who are trafficked into the area by their boyfriends or family.
 Some sources estimate that are 30,000 Bangladeshi women in the brothels of Kolkata.

 According to some sources the most common form of trafficking consists in offering false promises or some offer of help out of a dead-end or crisis situation, force is used later after the prostitutes have already been sold.
 "Mashis (brothel owners/older sex workers) use friendship, sympathy, also veiled threats to convince the women that it is now in their best interest to conform and begin working."
+The Crime Branch of Delhi Police has recovered one girl from Rabindra Sarani, Sonagachi who was missing along with eight other female inmates from Sanskar Ashram in Dilshad Garden since December 2, 2018.
+Eight out of these nine girls were originally from Nepal, while the ninth girl was from Bhagalpur, Bihar.
+These girls had been rescued from a brothel in G.B.
+Road," police said.